cloudmesh-community/hid-sp18-520/tutorial/puppet.md

-Fourth, we edit value of `puppet_enterprise::puppet_master_host` parameter to the puppet master host name and change other database related configuration parameter values
+Fourth, we edit value of `puppet_enterprise::puppet_master_host` parameter to puppet master host name and change other database related configuration parameter values

 Installation will begin after file is saved and closed.

-Transfer installer and `pe.conf` file to the next puppet db server in case if infrastructure with multiple PuppetDB server needs to be set up.
+Transfer installer and `pe.conf` file to next puppet db server in case if infrastructure with multiple PuppetDB server needs to be set up.